Isaackap/Letterboxd-Discord-Bot/README.md

 - The bot can only be used in the channel specified with `/setchannel`.
 - It only tracks users' **Diary** activity, not other types of interactions (e.g., likes or reviews outside of diary entries).
-- The `/add` command verifies that the Letterboxd profile exists and has at least one diary entry.
+- The `/add` command verifies that the Letterboxd profile exists.
+Make sure the profile name matches the profiles full name, not a display name (Can verify based on the url when viewing their profile).

 ---